Types of educational data breaches we can assist with

 Even if you haven’t lost out financially after an educational data breach, this doesn’t mean that there is no harm done.
 A personal data breach is a 21st-century version of being burgled.
 If a criminal came into your home and stole your private information, you would be distressed.
 So why should you feel any less upset at having your or your child’s data taken?

-Being the victim of a crime can have a significant impact on you mentally and physically.
+Being the victim of a crime such as a student data breach can have a significant impact on you mentally and physically.
 Everyone reacts differently, but for some people, the effects can include a lack of sleep, feeling ill, unsettled or confused.
 Stress can also affect your friends, your family and your job.

 The full impact of an educational data breach is not always immediate